The scholarship is for those who are engaged, motivated and committed to solving old and emerging challenges in the food and fibre production.

 Scholars outside of our ‘ideal’ age bracket 30 to 45 years are still welcome to apply and will be considered if they can put forward a good case of leadership contribution.
 Please note that the upper age limit is 49 years.

-Our funding comes from industry organisations and companies who have a strong interest in and commitment to leadership development for the benefit of the agri-food sector and wider New Zealand economy.
+Rural Leaders’ funding comes from investing partners who have a strong interest in leadership development for the benefit of the food and fibre sector and wider New Zealand economy.

 Click here for our strategic and investing partners.